perrileah/cheers-api/README.md

 - Frontend multi-page application built with npm, React.js featuring conditional rendering for login/logout, dynamic routing using React-Router-Dom package and a personalized Start Bootstrap CSS theme
 - Mapbox GL JS Javascript library for brewery geocoding with a custom map

+## Usage

+To start a local server on http://localhost:3000, run `rails server`.

 # Minimum Viable Product

 - Allow users to see all breweries (complete)